milvus-logo

 For Milvus clusters on K8s, you can configure Kafka in the same command that starts Milvus.
 Alternatively, you can configure Kafka using the values.yml file on the /charts/milvus path in the milvus-helm repository before you start Milvus.

 For details on how to configure Milvus using Helm, refer to Configure Milvus with Helm Charts.
-For details on Pulsar-related configuration items, refer to Kafka-related configurations.
+For details on Pulsar-related configuration items, refer to Pulsar-related configurations.

 Using the YAML file